 I generally always had a great memory for useless information, although my medication in recent years has destroyed this ability.

-I have been under mental health care since I was ~13 – over half of my life, although I suspect the problems began when I was ~9.
+I have been under mental health care since I was ~13 – over half of my life – although the problems began much earlier.

-I can’t play any musical instruments, although I dabbled with the Recorder and Keyboard as a child.
+I can’t play any musical instruments, although I enjoyed dabbling with the Recorder and Keyboard as a child.